How to Get Through Mother’s Day Without Your Mom

 “My mom’s birthday was always the same month as Mother’s Day so I just think of May as her month.
 When she was alive she would have us kids come out and work on her yard.
 Most of us would bring plants, saplings, roses, and other flowers to plant—perfect for springtime.
 She has been gone for 11 years now and all of us have gone our separate ways but we still celebrate her during the month of May, usually by gardening, buying flowers, or reminiscing with other siblings.
 Well fiddlesticks, now I’m getting teary.
 Which is fine, sometimes a good cry is exactly what you need on Mother’s Day.
 I still miss my mom so much.” —Sarah L., 46, Edmonds, WA

-Next, check out these inspiring hope quotes that will instantly lift you up.
+Next, check out these short inspirational quotes that will instantly lift you up.